pjamieso/fhirokta/README.md

 The application addresses a practical problem, how to securely retrieve personal health information (PHI), stored in a FHIR server.
 OAuth 2.0 is a modern security framework enabling distributed authentication and authorization and is the current reigning standard in web security.

-However, building an OAuth2.0 application from scratch can be tricky, since development of low-level security code is complex.
+However, building an OAuth 2.0 application from scratch can be tricky, since development of low-level security code is complex.
 Nevertheless, there are several good choices for developers, include working with vendor specific libraries, or open-source libraries like [https://github.com/manfredsteyer/angular-OAuth2-oidc](https://github.com/manfredsteyer/angular-oauth2-oidc).

 This demo uses the OAuth security server and client library developed by Okta.
 Okta is well known security provider integrating with many different languages and technologies.
 Their service features a policy engine that allows administrators complete control over how access is granted and managed.
 Okta integrates seamlessly with many platforms and devices.
 Best of all, you can use their service for small scale development for free, see [https://www.okta.com/](https://www.okta.com/).

 Okta also supports user management, login and registration out of the box.
 These essential security features would require considerable development if done from scratch.

-This document is organized into several sections, to walk you through enabling your full stack Angular FHIR application working with Oauth 2.0:
+This document is organized into several sections, to walk you through enabling your full stack Angular FHIR application working with OAuth 2.0:

-- OAUTH Concepts and workflow
+- OAuth Concepts and workflow
-- Creating a Custom OKTA Authorization Server
+- Creating a Custom Okta Authorization Server
-- Registering your application with OKTA
+- Registering your application with Okta
 - Registering an OAuth Authentication Server with the IRIS FHIR accelerator service
 - Basic Client Okta Auth App Framework
 - Viewing the Application&#39;s Main Page and Understanding the JWT Token